hizneway/atat/README.md

     poetry run python -m pytest

+Integration tests that use the hybrid cloud provider are skipped by default.
+To run these tests, add a `--hybrid` flag when running pytest:

+    poetry run python -m pytest --hybrid

 This project also runs Javascript tests using jest.
 To run the Javascript tests:

     yarn test